jparisu/sIArena/docs/rst/modules/elements/terrain.rst

     destinations = terrain.destinations

-Sequencial Destinations Terrain
+Sequential Destinations Terrain
 -------------------------------

-There is other class for Terrain that is called ``SequencialDestinationTerrain``.
+There is other class for Terrain that is called ``SequentialDestinationTerrain``.
 This class have multiple destinations, but in this case the path must pass through them in the same order as they are provided.

 .. code-block:: python

-    from sIArena.terrain.Terrain import SequencialDestinationTerrain
+    from sIArena.terrain.Terrain import SequentialDestinationTerrain

 The use and methods of this class are similar to ``Terrain`` ones.